PaoloScarponi/hackapizza/README.md

 This project contains the code for the Kaggle Challenge [Hackapizza 2025 - Community Edition](https://www.kaggle.com/competitions/hackapizza-2025-community).

+## Manual Preprocessing Steps

+We applied some simple manual pre-processing step to simplify the data ingestion step:

+* Compressed Datapizza Menu from ~50MB to 2~MB.
+* Updated some names in the dish_mapping file to compensate for inconsistencies.
+  * "Sinfonia Astrale" -> "Sinfonia Astrale - Risotto Multiversale con Risacca Celeste"

 ## Instructions

 The sequence of operations required to produce the uploaded results are the following: